How to Book a Mover

 1. Interstate vs. Local Scams: Interstate moving scams are 20% more likely to occur than local moving scams.

-2. Recovery Success: On average, only 40% of the monetary value lost in moving scams is recovered by victims.
+2. Recovery Success: On average, victims recover only 40% of the money lost in moving scams.

 3. Scam Duration: The average duration of a moving scam case, from occurrence to resolution, is approximately 60 days.